Excercise a high degree of caution in Tunisia due to the high threat of terrorist attack.

 Tunisia has experienced unprecedented political and social change since the 'Jasmine Revolution' in January 2011.
 During the upheaval and transition, protests and political unrest occurred across Tunisia, resulting in deaths, injuries and extensive damage to property.

-A new Government and President are in place following democratic elections that were conducted peacefully in October 2011 and in late 2014.
-However, there is potential for spontaneous civil unrest, such as political and industrial protests.
+There is potential for spontaneous civil unrest, such as political and industrial protests.
 Strikes could be called at short notice and could affect essential services.

 - Avoid all protests and demonstrations.